OfficeDev/office-js-docs-pr/docs/testing/application-specific-api-error-handling.md

 ---
 title: Error handling with the application-specific JavaScript APIs
-description: Learn about Excel, Word, PowerPoint, and other application-specific JavaScript API error handling logic to account for Configure your Office Add-in to use a shared runtime errors. ms.date: 07/05/2022 ms.localizationpriority: medium
+description: Learn about Excel, Word, PowerPoint, and other application-specific JavaScript API error handling logic to account for runtime errors. ms.date: 07/05/2022 ms.localizationpriority: medium
 ---